Izzy Goodman

 Co-founder, Principal, find Izzy on LinkedIn

 Izzy has spent over a decade recruiting, training, and mobilizing activists and leaders and helping organizing and advocacy programs staff up and get alignment on values so that they can run impactful organizing campaigns.
-Throughout the past ten years, she has worked with a wide range of stakeholders and partners from Alaska Native Nations working to protect the Arctic from threats of drilling and development, to college students fighting for healthcare, to everyday citizens forming local groups to build power for their communities and win lasting change.
-Today, she works with organizations to structure departments and campaigns by centering social and racial equity in hiring, campaigning, and throughout our movements and the organizations that power them.
-Based in Brooklyn, NY, she is pursuing a Master's of Urban Policy and Leadership at Hunter College focused on housing, climate change, and building sustainable, just futures throughout our cities.
+Throughout the past twelve years, she has worked with a wide range of stakeholders and partners from Alaska Native Nations working to protect the Arctic from threats of drilling and development, to college students fighting for healthcare, to large national nonprofits working to design and implement relational organizing, to everyday citizens organizing to build power for their communities and win lasting change.
+Today, she works with large and small organizations to structure departments, campaigns, and programs by centering social and racial equity in hiring, campaigning, and throughout our movements and the organizations that power them.
+Based in Brooklyn, NY, she completed a Master's of Urban Policy and Leadership at Hunter College focused on housing, climate change, and building sustainable, just futures throughout our cities.
 She is passionate about supporting organizations that share that vision.

-When she’s not organizing she enjoys practicing yoga, baking, or playing with her dog, Bailey.
+When she’s not organizing she enjoys power lifting, baking, or playing with her dog, Bailey.

-Image Description: A white woman sitting on steps outdoors in a park.
-She is wearing a jean jacket, black jeans, and white sneakers.
+Image Description: Izzy Goodman, sitting on steps outdoors in a park.
+They are wearing a jean jacket, black jeans, and white sneakers.
 She is smiling about the weather.

 Co-founder, Principal, find Laura on LinkedIn